 Read side by side, Alito and Kagan’s opinions display radically different approaches to the law, and not just because Alito so clearly wanted to make sure property owners don’t have to follow rules they don’t like.
 Alito’s opinion is the sort of ahistorical faux-textualism that lays bare the power of the methodology’s selective deployment, parsing words like “waters” and “adjacent” in ways that are utterly unmoored from how the real world works.

-West Virginia v.
+Kagan concludes by cribbing her own language from her dissent in West Virginia v.
 Environmental Protection Agency, a case from just last term in which the Court gutted a different environmental statute—the Clean Air Act.
 This time, Kagan needed to change only one word of her analysis: “The Court substitutes its own ideas about policymaking for Congress’s.
 The Court will not allow the Clean [Water] Act to work as Congress instructed,” she wrote.
 “The Court, rather than Congress, will decide how much regulation is too much.”
 Given the conservative justices’ rabid hostility to all things regulatory, Kagan will likely be able to recycle this language a few more times in her career.